-The benefits of being kind are well-documented, whether you’re paying it forward with random acts of kindness or doing a good deed for someone you love.
+The benefits of being kind are well-documented.
+Whether paying it forward with random acts of kindness or doing a good deed for someone you love, you feel happier and more fulfilled when you are kind.

-If kindness is free, then why don’t people practice this virtue more?
+If kindness is free, why don’t people practice this virtue more?

 We know that kindness is contagious, but is it truly free?
 Let’s find out.